Gray Divorce Goes Far Beyond Divorce

 Gray Divorce And Finances

 When a couple in their 20s, 30s and even 40s gets a divorce, there are still plenty of traditional working years remaining to reestablish their finances and make sure they are on a firm path toward retirement.
 A couple getting divorced in their 50s and especially their 60s doesn’t have that luxury; they need to make sure that any divorce settlement meets their needs in the next phase of their life.
 Once the financial dust settles, it’s also crucial for people to revisit their estate plans and make sure they reflect their new financial reality.

 Healthcare is a major concern for men and women who find themselves between employer coverage and Medicare in their late 50s and early 60s.
 Their options include cost-prohibitive individual plans or the uncertainty that comes with shopping on health care exchanges that can vary in competitiveness on a state-by-state basis.
 It’s crucial for such folks to make sure that any divorce agreement provides or preserves necessary funds for health care premiums, copays, and deductibles.

 Call it the gray divorce clock, call it a midlife crisis; call it whatever you want.
 The bottom line is that no matter the reason for divorce, the silver foxes among us have a unique set of concerns that must be addressed in the event of a divorce.
-It’s a jungle out there: Make sure you have an attorney who can help you protect what’s yours.
+It’s a jungle out there: Make sure you have a Mooresville divorce Attorney at Daly Mills Family Law who can help you protect what’s yours.